 Like all states, Florida has its own laws and regulations that must be followed when forming a new nonprofit corporation.
 We have created a detailed step-by-step guide to follow when starting a nonprofit in Florida.
 We hope this list helps make embarking on this adventure less confusing.

-10 Steps to Starting a Nonprofit in Florida
+How to Start a Nonprofit in Florida in 10 Steps:

 - Name your organization

 - Apply for an Employer Identification Number (EIN)

 - Apply for federal and Florida state tax exemptions

 The first step to start a nonprofit organization in Florida is finding the perfect name.
 Your name should be memorable and speak to the community you hope to serve.
 It is best to involve a few key players in this decision.
 Find what name works best for your organization since this is your calling card to the world.

 Once you decide on your name, you may think you are done.
 But the process of claiming a name is a bit more complicated than you may expect.

 When choosing a legal name for your organization, it cannot conflict with any other organization registered in the state.
 The name also cannot contain words suggesting an affiliation with government agencies or contain the words “company” or “Co.”

 Your nonprofit will be a corporation in the state of Florida and must include either: corporation, incorporated, Corp, or Inc.